mmintptr/Mint_hw1/README.md

 ## Feature

-- Display list of pokemon I have catched
+- Display list of pokemon
-- Can add new pokemon to the list
-- It should automatically display pokemon picture
-- Display a hint while I am typing a pokemon name
-- Can store IV of each pokemon
+- Display show Picture, Element, Name and Max CP of pokemon